Bank Accounts

 Bonds as alternative to bank interest:

 Instead of trying to find a high interest rate with a bank, you might be better off buying short term Bond ETF thru your brokerage accounts.
+They give you a better rate than 99% of the banks.
 However, if FED keeps interest rates at 0%, then those Bond ETF will also give you close to 0%.
 However, when FED raises rates to > 1%, then you get a higher interest rate with those Bond ETF, than with any bank.
 These bonds carry almost zero risk when invested in ultra short term (i.e < 1 year maturity).
 See in "Bonds" section for more details.

 Conclusion:

 Never chase interest rates at banks, as rates are down for last 15 years starting 2008.
 They will remain down for ever, since there's no way out.
 Best is to go for bank bonus.
-A $500 bonus with 25K or $50K deposit pays you way more than what a highest paying bank with 1% APR will ever pay you.
+A $500 bonus with $25K or $50K deposit pays you way more than what a highest paying bank with 1% APR will ever pay you.
 For general purposes (i.e regular bank to hold your day to day money), look for a decent rate (even if it's not the highest out there).
 This will make sure you are at least making some money while the money is idling.
-Any money you put in banks is little money lost every day, until you lose all your money.
+Any money you put in banks is little money lost every day, until you lose 90% of your money in 1 generation (30 yrs).
 Bond ETF provide an alternative, and bleed less.
 Look in following sub sections and keep hunting !!

 UPDATE 2024: Bank interest rates have gone up since 2023.
 For all of 2023 and 2024, rates in select banks have been > 5%.
 So, at least you haven't lost much money keeping money in bank.
-But it can never match stock market, and when the rates go down (which they eventually will), you will again be stuck in the same place.
+But it can never match stock market, and when the rates go down (which they eventually will), you will again be stuck in the same place, as all assets will just skyrocket, taking the GDP higher with it too !!